fbpx Skip to Content

 One way to not be a lukewarm Christian is to find joy in studying the Bible and spending time with God.

-If you’re new to Bible study and not sure where to start, I share more about my all-time favorite Bible reading plan in this article.
+And I share more about my all-time favorite Bible reading plan in this article.

 Value the Wisdom and Counsel of the Lord